-This 20-hour training program (9:30AM – 5:30PM each of the three days of class) combines lecture, discussion, and role-playing to promote comprehensive understanding and practical skills development for the mediator selected/ordered to mediate a county action.
+This 24-hour training program combines lecture, discussion, and role-playing to promote comprehensive understanding and practical skills development for the mediator selected/ordered to mediate a county action.
 Among the topics and subject matter covered:

 Christopher M. Shulman is a Federal, Circuit Civil, Family, and County Mediator and an Approved Circuit Civil and County Primary Mediation Trainer.
-Having conducted more than 3000 mediations, he has earned a wealth of practical knowledge mediating in a large variety of subject matter areas.
+Having conducted almost 3600 mediations, he has earned a wealth of practical knowledge mediating in a large variety of subject matter areas.
 He has taught at the graduate level for more than 20 years and teaches various ADR courses as an Adjunct Professor at Stetson University College of Law.
-Chris is also a practicing mediator and arbitrator and has focused his energies solely on serving as the neutral since 2002.
-He has spoken at most of the Florida Dispute Resolution Center’s conferences for the past 14 years, as well as at many private ADR seminars.
-A Member of the American College of Civil Trial Mediators, the International Academy of Collaborative Professionals, and the National Academy of Distinguished Neutrals, Chris has served two 4-year terms on the Florida Supreme Court Mediator Ethics and Advisory Committee, and currently serves on the Florida Supreme Court’s Committee on ADR Rules and Policy, and currently serves on the Supreme Court’s Mediator Qualifications and Disciplinary Review Board, where he has served as Chair of the Qualifications Inquiry Committee.
+Chris has spoken at most of the Florida Dispute Resolution Center’s conferences for the past 16 years, as well as at many private ADR seminars.
+A Member of the International Academy of Collaborative Professionals and the National Academy of Distinguished Neutrals, Chris has served two 4-year terms on the Florida Supreme Court Mediator Ethics and Advisory Committee, is completing his second four-year term on the Florida Supreme Court’s Committee on ADR Rules and Policy, and currently serves on the Supreme Court’s Mediator Qualifications and Disciplinary Review Board, where he has served as Chair of the Qualifications Inquiry Committee.

 The Fine Print